Energy Training – Staff Awareness

 - Staff Awareness Training – where I try to ensure that the people who work for you understand their role in Energy Saving.

-- Energy Management Training – where I provide guidance to enable you to carry out surveys yourself.
+- Energy Training – where I provide guidance to enable you to carry out surveys yourself.

 I have also spoken to businesses for the Carbon Trust at the Business Environment Partnership North East on the subject of “How Small Businesses Can Reduce Energy Waste”.